wuspy/soro/shared/Readme.md

 This directory contains code files that are shared between various projects (including the mbed projects).
-I've opted for simply building the sources separately into each project mainly because trying to get shit to dynamically link on OSX made me wanna punch kittens.
+This code isn't compiled into a library and then linked; it is compiled as part of the binaries themselves for simplicity.